raymondpang365/version-control-guide/chapter-1.md

-# Chapter 2 - Basic Concept
+# Chapter 1 - Basic Concept

+## 1.1 Difference between Working directory, Staging area & Commit history

-## 2.2) What is the difference between Merge vs Rebase?
+## 1.2) What is the difference between Merge vs Rebase?

 Both are for integrating new work new commit that are on separate branches.
 There are always at least 2 branches in play.